Cheesy Rigatoni Bake Recipe

 - 2. Meanwhile, in a small saucepan, melt butter over low heat.
 Stir in flour and salt until smooth; gradually whisk in milk and water.
 Bring to a boil, stirring constantly; cook and stir until thickened, 1-2 minutes.
 Remove from heat.

-- 2. Drain pasta; place in a large bowl.
-Add eggs.
-Spoon into two greased 8-in. square baking dishes.
-Layer each with one can of tomato sauce, half the mozzarella cheese and half the white sauce.
+Add eggs to pasta, tossing to coat.
+Divide between two greased 8-in. square baking dishes.
+Layer each dish with one can tomato sauce, 1 cup mozzarella cheese and half of the white sauce.
 Sprinkle with Parmesan cheese.
 Bake, uncovered, until a thermometer reads 160°, 30-35 minutes.

 Freeze option: Cover and freeze unbaked casseroles.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 375°.
 Cover casserole with foil; bake 40 minutes.
 Uncover; bake until a thermometer inserted in center reads 165°, 7-10 minutes.
 Yield: 2 casseroles (6 servings each).